meltano/sdk/README.md

 ### Install

-_**Note:** Singer SDK currently works with Python versions 3.6 through 3.8.x.
+_**Note:** The SDK currently works with Python versions 3.6 through 3.8.x.
 Python 3.9 is not yet supported._

 Install prereqs: